Date 2018-05-02 – 2018-05-04

 Organizer re:publica 18

-Nayla was invited as a speaker to the re:publica conference in Berlin by the Federal Ministry for Economic Cooperation and Development (BMZ) re:publica was held in an old train station completely transformed for the event.
-Music, food stations, exhibition welcomes you in a very young and tech environment.
-11 stages, a maker space indoor and outdoor, meet-up spaces and pop-up room.
+Nayla was invited as a speaker to the re:publica conference in Berlin by the Federal Ministry for Economic Cooperation and Development (BMZ). re:publica was held in an old train station completely transformed for the event.
+Music, food stations, and exhibitions welcome you in a very young and tech environment.
+There were 11 stages, a maker space both indoor and outdoor, meet-up spaces and pop-up room.

 This year’s motto was POP.
 “POP the filter bubbles, step out into the public and make net culture and politics tangible for everyone.”

-Nayla’s intervention was part of “No women, No web” session held on Friday at 1:45.
-Nayla took the stage with 3 other participants Eva Yayi Mawa Upele, Yine Yenki Nyika and Iffat Gill and she did a Pecha Kucha presentation about the Tabshoura In A Box Project, a project based on Nicola Martignoni’s MoodleBox, and answered questions about Women, Technology and Emergency Education.
+Nayla’s intervention was part of the “No women, No web” session held on Friday at 1:45.
+Nayla took the stage with 3 other participants: Eva Yayi, Mawa Upele, Yine Yenki Nyika and Iffat Gill.
+She gave a Pecha Kucha presentation about the Tabshoura-In-A-Box project, which is based on Nicola Martignoni’s MoodleBox, and answered questions about women, technology, and emergency education.

-During her stay in Berlin, Nayla was also invited to a cocktail at BMZ offices and attended several talks and workshops.
+During her stay in Berlin, Nayla was also invited to a cocktail at BMZ’s offices and attended several talks and workshops.